We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-A lotion is a moisturizer with a high water content and a low oil content.
+A lotion is a moisturizer with high water content and low oil content.
 Lotions need to be reapplied frequently.
 Some companies formulate lotions specifically for eczema, so there are plenty of options.

 - one of the most popular moisturizing products

 - difficult to narrow down with so many options

 Ointments have the highest oil content.
 Some people find ointments too greasy.
 However, since they have high oil content, they don’t need to be applied as frequently.
 Ointments for eczema can be either prescription strength or over the counter.

 - provides the best protective barrier for damaged skin

 - doesn’t need to be reapplied as frequently as lotion

 A cream is a moisturizer that generally falls between a lotion and ointment in terms of thickness and hydration.
 This makes creams a great choice for people with and without eczema.

 - may not be strong enough on its own for damaged skin

 Gel moisturizers have the most water content and the least oil.
 Because certain oils have shown to be beneficial for eczema, sticking to a water-based moisturizer may not give you the best results.